tomeon/ansible-lookup-lasspass/README.md

 ## Caveats

-At present, the `lpass show` command that underpins this plugin cannot be configured to display results in standard serialization format like JSON or YAML.
+At present, the `lpass show` command that underpins this plugin cannot be configured to display results in a standard serialization format like JSON or YAML.
 Instead, it uses an ad-hoc style of one `key: value` pair per line.
 It would be possible to load this as YAML, except that keys and values aren't quoted, so parsing breaks if any YAML metacharacters appear in either.

 For now, this plugin employs a simplistic parser that just splits each line on